igneous-labs/sanctum-unstake-program/SPEC.md

 Charges a fee percentage that increases linearly as the liquiditiy in the pool is consumed.

-Fee is specified as a starting ratio of fee when no liquidity is yet to be consumed and a maximum ratio to be taken when there is no remaining liquidity in the pool.
-On unstake, the fee is decided by performing a linear interpolation of the above values.
+Fee is specified with a starting ratio of fee, when there is no liquidity consumed by unstake instruction yet, and a maximum ratio to be taken, when all of the liquidity is already consumed.
+On unstake, the fee is decided by performing a linear interpolation using the above two values.

 ### StakeAccountRecord